Jump to Section

 What Is A US Passport Application?

-Along with a completed and signed application, an applicant must also submit proof of their United States citizenship , proof of identity , a recent color photograph , and the appropriate fees .
+Along with a completed and signed application, an applicant must also submit proof of their United States citizenship, proof of identity, a recent color photograph, and the appropriate fees.

-A US Passport is irrefutable proof that an individual is a US citizen and it allows the holder to travel in and out of the United States freely.
+A US Passport is proof that an individual is a US citizen and it allows the holder to travel in and out of the United States freely.

 To see what a US Passport Application looks like, click here.